-- I. What Actions Are EPA Proposing To Take?
-II.
+- I. What Are the Actions EPA Is Proposing To Take? - II.
 What Is the Background for These Proposed Actions? - III.
 What Are the Criteria for Redesignation to Attainment? - IV.
-Why is EPA Taking These Actions?V. What Would Be the Effect of These Actions? - VI.
-What Is EPA's Analysis of the State's Request and SIP Revision? - VII.
-Are the Motor Vehicle Emissions Budgets Established and Identified in the Maintenance Plan for the Reading Area Adequate and Approvable?
+Why Is EPA Taking These Actions? - V. What Would Be the Effect of These Actions? - VI.
+What Is EPA's Analysis of the State's Request? - VII.
+Are the Motor Vehicle Emissions Budgets Established and Identified in the Maintenance Plan for the State College Area Adequate and Approvable?VIII.
+Proposed Action

-VIII.
-Proposed Actions